 Paid representatives are qualified professionals who are accountable to their regulatory body and required to abide by strict ethical and professional rules designed to protect consumers.

 Only the following people may charge a fee or receive any other type of payment to represent or advise you with a Canadian immigration proceeding or application:

-- Regulated Canadian Immigration Consultants (RCICs) or Regulated International Student Immigration Advisors (RISIAs) who are members in good standing of the Immigration Consultants of Canada Regulatory Council (ICCRC)
+- Regulated Canadian Immigration Consultants (RCICs) or Regulated International Student Immigration Advisors (RISIAs) who are members in good standing of the College of Immigration and Citizenship Consultants

 - Lawyers and paralegals who are members in good standing of a Canadian provincial or territorial law society

 - Notaries who are members in good standing of the Chambre des notaires du Québec

 Unpaid third parties include family members, friends, and non-profit or religious organizations